carlosugatan/Mass-Murder-Manifestos/README.md

 ### Third Level Requirements
 1. Data visualization
-2. Usable dataset (although only seven manifestos at the momement!)
+2. Usable dataset (although only seven manifestos at the moment!)

 ## References
 Some resources I used that helped me with this analysis.